-Taskbar Thumbnail Preview is one of the most useful and interesting features offered by Windows 10.
+Taskbar Thumbnail Preview is one of the most useful and interesting features offered by Windows 11 and Windows 10.
 This feature displays a tiny preview in the form of a small thumbnail image of the open windows programs when you hover over the application icon on the taskbar.

 By default, the taskbar thumbnail preview on Windows 10 is enabled and it has a predefined hover time – basically set to half a second.
 When the user hovers on the thumbnail that pops up, he/she can sneak-peek of what is running on the task window without going to the running program.

 For example, if two Google Chrome windows are open and you hover your mouse cursor over the application icon on the taskbar, it will pop up 2 tiny previews of each of your Google Chrome windows.
 This gives you a small snapshot of the open windows and lets you select the one you wish to activate.
 We have shown an example of this feature in the image below:

 Unquestionably, this feature has been very handy, but for some users, it proved out to be a nuisance.
 This is because of the increased number of accidents that occur when the mouse hovers over a task and opens an unwanted program fortuitously.
 This is one reason many users prefer to even disable this feature.

 In this blog, we shall discuss both, how to enable and disable this feature on Windows 11/10.

 Enable or Disable Taskbar Thumbnail Preview in Windows 11/10

 There are three different ways to disable or enable taskbar thumbnail preview on Windows 1/110: